paradisehex/NZRE_Hub/README.md

 Any sugestions or bug reports are welcome.

 This runs on a LAMP server with the files in a folder called Ingress at the web root directory's.
-It also has a folder called .data in the root directory with DB_PASSWORD.php in it.
-This is some sample code from that
+There is a folder called .data with DB\_PASSWORD.php in it, in the root dir.This file is necessary because "Tools/database.php" imports it.
+This is some sample code for ".data/DB\_PASSWORD.php":
 ```php
 <?php
 	//Sample